 Not feeling well

 Focus on hydration!
 Continue offering foods you’d normally serve but don’t push them.
 Fluids are most important.
-If your child is experiencing digestive issues, check out my post – Easy Ways to Add More Fiber to Your Child’s Diet and Probiotics for babies and toddlers.
+If your child is experiencing digestive issues, perhaps extra fiber or probiotics may help.

 If your child eats very little or skips a meal all together for whatever reason, that’s ok!
 This is when having structured meals and snack times come into play.
 Stay consistent.
 Your child will find it reassuring to know when to expect the next one.